-Crews arrived from across the state to help fight several fires in the region.
-Shannon Grosdidier and her four daughters delivered oatmeal cookies to the firefighters on her street.
+About 160 firefighters from across the state gathered to help fight the blaze, which covered 1,000 acres.
+Resident Shannon Grosdidier and her four daughters delivered oatmeal cookies to several stationed at the end of her street Monday night.

 "The wind has died down, which is good," she said.
 "But I've got the photo albums in the car and our overnight bags packed."